 - We will consciously work to reduce unconscious bias in our content.
 By November 30, we pledge to review content that accounts for 50% of our traffic to make sure it appropriately acknowledges and celebrates the cultural origins of recipes and spirits.

-- We will post about our work each quarter to update you on our progress.
+- We will post about our work for each quarter to update you on our progress.

-We hope and plan to get a lot right, but we know we will get some things wrong.
+These goals will keep evolving and expanding over time.
 We look forward to hearing from our readers and listeners about how we can continue to improve.